Ultihamed/Javascript_Notes/JavaScript Core/6_ES6_and_Beyond.md

   - `Float32Array` (32-floating point, IEEE-754)
   - `Float64Array` (64-floating point, IEEE-754)
 - Instances of typed array constructors are almost the same as regular native arrays.
-- You can use typed arrays as regular arrays without needing to convert.
+- You can use TypedArrays as regular arrays without needing to convert.
 For example:

     ```js
     var a = new Int32Array(3);